Regulation on the Management of Classified Records

 Article 22-1

-If the original government agency which approved the classification levels of the Classified Archive is disbanded or reorganized, the change or declassification of the classification levels shall be conducted by the take-over agency.
-If there is no take-over agency, the higher-level agency or the agency-in-charge of the original government agency shall be responsible.
+If the original government agency which approved the classification levels of the classified record is dissolved or merged with another authority or reorganized, the change or declassification of the classification levels shall be conducted by the take-over agency.
+If there is no take-over agency, the superior agency of the original government agency or the competent authority shall be responsible.

 Article 23

-During the transfer of Classified Archives managed by the central archives authority-in-charge, the agency taking over the position shall coordinate with the central archives authority-in-charge to deal with the change of the classification levels or the declassification of Classified Archives according to relevant laws or regulations.
+During the transfer of classified records managed by the central archives competent authority, the agency taking over the position shall coordinate with the central archives competent authority to deal with the change of the classification levels or the declassification of classified records according to relevant laws or regulations.

 Article 24

-Upon the declassification of Classified Archives, they shall be managed as general archives.
+Upon the declassification of classified records, they shall be managed as general records.

 Article 25